Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 The painters Jan Styka and asked for help had the largest share in the work on the Racławice Panorama, Wojciech Kossak.
 Other painters also helped the authors.

-By combining the technique of oil painting with scenographic elements arranged at its base, the artists managed to blur the border between the recipient and the work of art, and thanks to this, the viewer had the impression of personal participation in the presented events.
+By combining the technique of oil painting with scenographic elements arranged at its base, the artists managed to blur the line between the viewer and the work of art, and thanks to this the viewer had the impression of a personal participation in the presented events.

 Preparing to create the work, the authors went to the site of the battle of Racławice to learn the topography of the area and make drawings that are a sketch of a later picture.

 Based on the observation of museum collections, including the uniforms and armament of the troops participating in the battle, it was possible to make appropriate designs of the characters, later depicted in the image.
 The whole was also consulted with military historians.

 Panorama Racławicka painting was painted in the years 1893 - 1894 on sail canvas, 120 meters long and 15 meters high, specially imported from Belgium.

 The Racławice Panorama was originally displayed in a rotunda building located in Stryjski Park in Lviv.
 The grand opening took place 5 June 1894 year.

 Image Panorama Racławicka survived World War II, the bombing of Lviv in 1944 year and long-term storage in a wooden crate, until the decision of the Polish authorities after the war, along with other collections of Ossolineum Wroclaw.